 Apples have some great all-around health benefits, but one of their lesser known advantages pertains to prostate health.

 Apple peels, in particular, contain the active compound ursolic acid.
-One test-tube study has noted that ursolic acid may “starve” prostate cancer cells and prevent them from growing (5).
+One test-tube study has noted that ursolic acid may “starve” prostate cancer cells and prevent them from growing.

 Note, however, that much more research is needed to fully understand how this effect would translate to apple peels being eaten — rather than ursolic acid being directly applied to cancer cells.

-Regardless, some other studies also suggest that men who consume more fruits and vegetables have better odds of beating prostate cancer (6).
+Regardless, some other studies also suggest that people who consume more fruits and vegetables have better odds of beating prostate cancer.

 Oddly enough, because of their shape and the fact that they grow in pairs on avocado trees, the Aztecs named avocados after a word meaning “testicles” when they discovered them in 500 B.C.E.

-Can you handle the heat?
-One small study found that men who preferred spicier food had higher testosterone levels in their saliva than those that preferred milder flavors (11).
+One small study found that people assigned male at birth who preferred spicier food had higher testosterone levels in their saliva than those that preferred milder flavors.

 While this doesn’t mean spicy food increases testosterone levels, the chemical capsaicin found in hot peppers may have some bedroom advantages.